JetBrains/kotlin-web-site/pages/docs/reference/mpp-set-up-targets.md

 # Set up targets manually

 You can add targets when [creating a project with the Project Wizard](mpp-create-lib.html).
-If you need to add a target later, you can do this manually using target presets for supported platforms.
-(ADD LINK)
+If you need to add a target later, you can do this manually using target presets for [supported platforms](mpp-supported-platforms.html).

 Learn more about [additional settings for targets](mpp-dsl-reference.html#common-target-configuration).